Seahawks’ new offense under Shane Waldron puts premium on tempo, conditioning

 Metcalf also said the offense includes more plays in which Wilson is passing the ball quickly to receivers.

-“It gets the ball out of Russ’ hands faster to his players so we can break tackles and go score,’’ said Metcalf, adding, “it’s a pretty big emphasis that we didn’t have last year.’’
+“It gets the ball out of Russ’ hands faster to his players so we can break tackles and go score,’’ said Metcalf.
+“It’s a pretty big emphasis that we didn’t have last year.’’

 So, too, players say, is the emphasis on presnap motion, a tactic teams use to try to confuse defenders by putting running backs/receivers into motion as the snap nears.
 According to ESPN, the Rams were second in the NFL last year in motion at the snap at 27% while the Seahawks were 14th at 12.8%.